 - You must not store any MP3 or video files without the permission of your tutor.

 - Please turn off your mobile phones during class unless agreed with by your tutor.

-If you wish to make a complaint, you should first talk to your Tutor with your concern especially if it is concerning assessment results, course delivery or any student behaviour that concerns you for example bullying.
-If you feel uncomfortable talking to your tutor you can speak with one of the Student Services Team.
+If you wish to make a complaint, you should first talk to your Tutor about your concern especially if it is concerning assessment results, course delivery or any student behaviour that concerns you, for example bullying.
+If you feel uncomfortable talking to your tutor you can speak to any other member of staff or the Academic Manager.

-If you wish to make a formal complaint, you can put this in writing and give it to Reception addressed to the Academic Manager, send an email to the Academic Manager, or make a request to speak directly to Tony Gibbs, Recruitment and Training Manager or Gagan Sachdeva, Director of Operations.
-They will assess the urgency of the issue and set a time frame for resolving your complaint given to you.
+If you wish to make a formal complaint, you can either put this in writing and give it to Reception addressed to the Academic Manager, send an email to the Academic Manager, or make a request to speak directly to the Academic Manager.
+The urgency of the issue will be assessed and a time frame for resolving your complaint given to you.
 We will then report back to you within the agreed time-frame, with a resolution proposal or action.

 Any previous studies that you have completed which are registered on the NZQA database will be automatically considered towards your current studies.
 This means that if you have already achieved a unit standard that is part of your course you don’t need to do the assessment again.
 If you have prior learning or experience that you consider meets the learning outcomes of a component of your course, discuss this with your tutor.